kaldius/carousell_scraper/readme.md

 - [x] allow user to specify keywords to exclude from search (search: "iphone"; exclude: "mini" will not show "iphone mini"s)
 - [ ] allow user to block users' searches (annoying mobile phone shops)
 - [ ] make better documentation (maybe a table of commands)
+- [ ] comments should not be saved in the name, should be saved in a new field in dict

 Todo(scraper side):
 - [x] maintain list of tracked search terms